uncenter/purr/README.md

 - List maintained userstyles.

   ```
-  uu query maintained
+  purr query maintained
   ```

 - Count the number of maintained userstyles.

   ```
-  uu query maintained --count
+  purr query maintained --count
   ```

 - List *un*maintained userstyles.

   ```
-  uu query maintained --not
+  purr query maintained --not
   ```

 - Count the number of *un*maintained userstyles.

   ```
-  uu query maintained --not --count
+  purr query maintained --not --count
   ```

 - List userstyles maintained by `<username>`.

   ```
-  uu query maintained --by "<username>"
+  purr query maintained --by "<username>"
   ```

 - Count the number of userstyles maintained by `<username>`.

   ```
-  uu query maintained --by "<username>" --count
+  purr query maintained --by "<username>" --count
   ```

 - List userstyles _not_ maintained by `<username>`.

   ```
-  uu query maintained --by "<username>" --not
+  purr query maintained --by "<username>" --not
   ```

 - Count the number of userstyles _not_ maintained by `<username>`.

   ```
-  uu query maintained --by "<username>" --not --count
+  purr query maintained --by "<username>" --not --count
   ```

 #### `has`

 ```
-Usage: uu query has [OPTIONS]
+Usage: purr query has [OPTIONS]

 Options:
       --name <NAME>